 - Push your torso backward and raise your butt up in the air.

-- Bend your elbows to lower your upper chest close to the ground while still keeping the butt up.
+- Bend your elbows to lower your upper chest close to the ground while still keeping your butt up.

-- Straighten your arms and push your chest in the upward direction, forming an Upward-Facing Dog Position in yoga.
+- Straighten your arms and push your chest upward, forming an Upward-Facing Dog Position in yoga.

 - Hold the ends of the towel with both hands so that your arms are fully extended in front of you.